How to balance your pool water: 5 simple steps with the right products

 Clear, healthy, pleasant water doesn't just happen.
 It relies on proper water balancing, an essential routine for any pool, whether chlorine or bromine.
 In this guide, we take a look at the 5 key parameters discussed in our most recent video, and present the products recommended for each stage.

-Alkalinity is the first measure to check.
-It acts as a buffer to stabilize pH.
-Poorly adjusted alkalinity leads to constant pH fluctuations.
+Alkalinity is the first measurement to check.
+It acts as a buffer to stabilize the pH.
+Incorrect alkalinity causes constant pH fluctuations.

 • Ideal value: between 80 and 120 ppm.

-• Tip: Always adjust alkalinity BEFORE correcting pH.
+• Tip: Always adjust the alkalinity BEFORE correcting the pH.

 Water test result - Total Alcalinity